ibm-cloud-docs/cephaas/volume_rename.md

 To manage your Block storage volumes, you can use the `volume-update` command to rename the volumes.

-Specify the information to modify the existing details of a volume and run the following command to update the volume details.

-### Renaming block volume from CLI
-{: #renaming-volume-cli}
-{: cli}

-Use the `volume-update` command and specify the deployment ID, volume ID, and new name of the volume along with the endpoint to rename or update the volume name.

-Run the following command for updating the name of a volume.
+Specify the deployment ID, volume ID, and new name of the volume along with the endpoint when runing the following command for updating the name of a volume.

 ```sh
 ibmcloud software-defined-storage volume-update --instanceid INSTANCEID --id ID --name NAME --url string